linode/docs/docs/guides/uptime/monitoring/monitoring-software/index.md

 System monitoring software tests the status and measures the performance of your IT infrastructure.
 At a high level, all monitoring falls into one of two buckets:

--   **Systems**: A *system* cab be a server, virtual machine (VM), container instance, network device, or a collection of these in a cloud deployment.
+-   **Systems**: A *system* can be a server, virtual machine (VM), container instance, network device, or a collection of these in a cloud deployment.

 -   **Service**: A *service* is, broadly speaking, anything that runs on a system.
 This might be an application on a single system, such as an Apache or Nginx web server.
 It could also be distributed software, such as a NoSQL database running across thousands of VMs or containers.
 Services also might refer to underlying tasks such as processes, APIs, or network connections.